mrizkyff/cryptography-traditional-modern/README.md

 KRIPTOGRAFI/CRYPTOGRAPHY
-Cryptography with several traditional algorithm,
+Cryptography with several traditional and modern algorithm,

 This Repository Contains :
 1. Transposition Cipher